bluestatedigital/SocialEEsta/README.markdown

 {exp:socialeesta:scripts google="yes" twitter="yes" facebook="yes" fb_app_id="123456789" fb_channel_url="//www.yourdomain.com/path/to/channel.html"}
 ```

 SocialEEsta provides the asynchronous version of all three scripts libraries.
+This tag can be placed anywhere within the <body> element.

 - google  :  "yes"  :  Include the Javascript necessary to use the Google +1 button.
 - twitter  :  "yes"  :  Include the Javascript necessary to use the HTML5 version of the Twitter Tweet and Follow buttons.